-Without any major issues, Bellman et al. published the first study on tubeless PCNL in 1997.
-Limb et al. attempted to define discharge criteria in order to compare the duration of stay between tubeless and regular PCNL in an objective manner.
-They listed a variety of variables that may skew this variable, including the policies of the healthcare system, the coexisting medical conditions of the patient, and the subjectivity of pain perception (30).
-Aside from stone and patient characteristics, previous research on this subject has shown that these are the most important factors to take into account for any PCNL result.
-The tubeless PCNL group was shown to have a considerably reduced operational time and a mean hospital stay, as validated by meta-analysis.
-Nonetheless, there was no difference in the Stone Free Rate between patients with and without tubes, which was defined in most trials as residual pieces < 4mm and/or no fragment observed on table examination or at initial imaging.
-In terms of analgesic needs and postoperative discomfort. tubeless PCNL had equal or superior results.
+Bellman et al. published the first study on tubeless PCNL in 1997 without any significant issues.
+Limb et al. attempted to define discharge criteria toto compare the duration of stay between tubeless and regular PCNL objectively.
+They listed a variety of variables that may skew this variable, including the healthcare system's policies, the patient's coexisting medical conditions, and the subjectivity of pain perception (30).
+Aside from stone and patient characteristics, previous research on this subject has shown that these are the most important factors to consider for any PCNL result.
+The tubeless PCNL group had considerably reduced operational time and a mean hospital stay, as validated by metaanalysis.
+Nonetheless, there was no difference in the stone-free rate between patients with and without tubes, defined in most trials as residual pieces < 4 mm and/or no fragment observed on table examination or at initial imaging.
+Tubeless PCNL had equal or superior results regarding analgesic needs and postoperative discomfort.
 Maheshwari et al. (31) suggested that patients may be released sooner, have better pain scores, fewer problems, and recover more quickly even with a Standard PCNL if a short pigtail is left in place as a nephrostomy tube.
-Interestingly, Eslahi et al. (32) also discovered that, in comparison to regular and tubeless PCNL, the amount of narcotics required and discomfort were much lower in entirely tubeless PCNL (no ureteral stent and no nephrostomy tube). tract infiltration for pain Intraoperative management is becoming a prevalent trend; nevertheless, its efficacy in providing immediate postoperative pain relief and reducing the need for analgesics is unknown.
-This is particularly true if the patient is being evaluated for sameday release (33).
-As shown by a recent 500patient research by Chong et al., same-day discharge PCNL is now a reality.
-They found that 77% of cases had a typical tract dilatation (24-30 Fr), and 99% of cases utilised a ureteral stent as the sole source of drainage.
-While

-Tubeless PCNL enabled for a quicker surgical procedure, a shorter hospital stay, and a decreased incidence of postoperative Reno cutaneous fistula, per extensive systematic reviews.
+Interestingly, Eslahi et al. (32) also discovered that, compared to regular and tubeless PCNL, the amount of narcotics required and discomfort were much lower in entirely tubeless PCNL (no ureteral stent and no nephrostomy tube).
+Intraoperative tract infiltration for pain management is becoming a prevalent trend; nevertheless, its efficacy in providing immediate postoperative pain relief and reducing the need for analgesics is unknown.
+This is particularly true if the patient is evaluated for same-day release (33).
+As shown by a recent 500-patient research by Chong et al., same-day discharge PCNL is now a reality.
+They found that 77% of cases had a typical tract dilatation (24-30 Fr), and 99% of cases utilized a ureteral stent as the sole source of drainage.
+WhileTubeless PCNL enabled a quicker surgical procedure, a shorter hospital stay, and a decreased incidence of postoperative Reno cutaneous fistula, per extensive systematic reviews.